Particular/docs.particular.net/persistence/azure-table/transactions_sharing_astp_[3,5).partial.md

 snippet: TransactionalBatchRegisteredWithDependencyInjectionResolvedInCustomType

-And alternatively to using the the extension method `IMessageHandlerContext.SynchronizedStorageSession.GetSharedTransactionalBatch()`:
+And alternatively to using the the extension method `IMessageHandlerContext.SynchronizedStorageSession.AzureTablePersistenceSession()`:

 snippet: TransactionalBatchRegisteredWithDependencyInjectionResolvedInHandler